Severe Weather Notification

 - NEVER pull a fire alarm during a tornado warning as people will exit the building and expose themselves to severe weather.

 - DO NOT use elevators during a tornado warning.

 - Persons with mobility concerns should seek shelter in an area suggested above at the time of a tornado watch; do not wait for a tornado warning.

 - Review the tornado section of the UI Critical Incident Management Plan (CIMP) for general information.

 Severe Weather Policy

 Whenever possible, the University continues to function during inclement weather.
-Regularly scheduled classes meet to the extent that students and faculty are able to travel to campus and attend classes.
 Individuals should use good judgment and avoid serious risks in traveling to campus or in attending classes.
 Link to full policy.